-- (1) A person must - - (a) not act in contravention of a sign erected on a beach under clause 5.3(1)(c); - (b) not enter an area which has been temporarily closed with rope, hessian, wire or any other means for the conduct of surf life saving club activities, unless he or she is a member of the club or has obtained permission to enter from the club; - (c) comply with any direction given under clause 5.3(1)(c) or 5.3(1)(e); and - (d) not interfere with, obscure, obstruct, or hang any item of clothing or towel on a flag, sign, notice or item of life saving equipment. - (2) A person must not smoke in contravention of a sign erected on a beach which prohibits the act of smoking.
+- (1) A person must - - (a) not act in contravention of a sign erected on a beach under clause 5.3(1)(c); - (b) not enter an area which has been temporarily closed with rope, hessian, wire or any other means for the conduct of surf life saving club activities, unless he or she is a member of the surf life saving club, an authorised person or has obtained permission to enter from the surf life saving club; - (c) comply with any direction given under clause 5.3(1)(c) or 5.3(1)(e); and

+- (d) not interfere with, obscure, obstruct, or hang any item of clothing or towel on a flag, sign, notice or item of life saving equipment. - (2) A person must not smoke in contravention of a sign erected on a beach which prohibits the act of smoking.